How to apply for a Schengen Visa. Step by Step Procedure, Documents required, and Tips on how to successfully obtain a Schengen Visa.

 Roundtrip Flight Ticket Reservation

-Proof of Accommodation(hotel bookings, etc.)
+Proof of Accommodation(hotel bookings, rental agreement, or title deed of sponsor)

 Proof of Financial Means (latest 6-months bank statement)

-Employment Certificate if Employed
+Employment Certificate/ No Objection Certificate if Employed (should contain your salary details)

 Invitation Letter if you’re invited by Someone from the EU